 - According to Psalm 147:9 and Job 38:41, ravens are examples of God's gracious provision for all His creatures.

 - According to Luke 12:24, ravens are used by Jesus as an illustration of God's provisions.

 In Matthew 10:29-31, Jesus asks the question: "Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground apart from the will of your Father."
 Jesus uses the tiny sparrows to illustrate how valuable we are to God.
 He watches over the smallest details of our lives.
 Mahalia Jackson sang His Eye Is On the Sparrow to illustrate that point.

 As you have read, birds are important to God.
 Jesus asks us to "consider the birds of the air" because they don't worry about what they will eat or drink (Matthew 6:26).
 We are not birds, but if God takes care of His winged creatures, surely He takes care of us by providing food and other necessities for our lives.

-Now that you know more about birds of the Bible, become a bird watcher and every time you see one, give God glory for His winged creatures.
-Also, remember what that particular bird might be symbolizing in your life at that time.
+Now that you know more about birds in the Bible, become a bird watcher and every time you see one, give God glory for His birds.
+Also, remember what that particular bird might be a symbol in your life at that time.